bufferapp/buffer-ios-sdk/README.md

     [[BufferSDK sharedAPI] handleOpenURL:url];

 You will now need to register a URL scheme to recieve the authentication callbacks.
 The SDK uses "bufferappauth" plus your application's client ID you set up in Step 4.
-If for instance your Client ID is XXXXXXXXXX your URL scheme will be "bufferappauthXXXXXXXXXX".
+If for instance your Client ID is XXXX your URL scheme will be "bufferXXXX".
 If you have a URL scheme already for your app simply add it as another item.

 To add a URL Scheme to your application, create a block like the one below in your Info.plist, updating it with the app’s scheme: